StochasticBarrier.jl: A Toolbox for Stochastic Barrier Function Synthesis: Abstract

 \section{Abstract}

 We present \tool, an open-source Julia-based toolbox for generating Stochastic Barrier Functions (SBFs) for safety verification of discrete-time stochastic systems with additive Gaussian noise. \tool certifies linear, polynomial, and piecewise affine (PWA) systems.
 The latter enables verification for a wide range of system dynamics, including general nonlinear types.
 The toolbox implements a Sum-of-Squares (SOS) optimization approach, as well as methods based on piecewise constant (PWC) functions.
 For SOS-based SBFs, \tool leverages semi-definite programming solvers, while for PWC SBFs, it offers three engines: two using linear programming (LP) and one based on gradient descent (GD).
 Benchmarking \tool against the state-of-the-art shows that the tool outperforms existing tools in computation time, safety probability bounds, and scalability across over 30 case studies.
-Compared to its closest competitor, \tool is up to four orders of magnitude faster, achieves significant safety probability improvements, and supports higher-dimensional systems.
+Compared to its closest competitor, \tool is up to four orders of magnitude faster, achieves significant safety probability improvements, and supports higher-dimensional systems. \keywords{Barrier Certificates, Stochastic Systems, Probabilistic Safety, Convex Optimization, Formal Verification}